 When removing access panels or performing maintenance functions inside your unit, be aware of sharp sheet metal parts and screws.
-Although special care is taken to reduce sharp edges to a minimum, be extremely careful when handling parts or reaching into the unit.
+Although special care is taken to reduce sharp edges to a minimum, be extremely careful and wear appropriate clothing, safety glasses and gloves when handling parts or reaching into the unit.